ocadotechnology/aimmo/docs/usage.md

 #### Install Manually:

-* Contact a member of the code for life team via the [Code for Life contact form](https://www.codeforlife.education/help/#contact).
+* Contact a member of the Code for Life team via the [Code for Life contact form](https://www.codeforlife.education/help/#contact).

 The game should now be set up to run locally.
 If you wish to be able to run the project with [Kubernetes](https://kubernetes.io/) and containers, follow these next steps: